arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/features.md

 <FeatureDescription>

-The Arduino UNO R4 Minima is a 32-bit microcontroller based on the Renesas RA4M1 (Arm® Cortex®-M4) with an operating voltage of 5 V. It has 14 digital I/O, 6 analog inputs with up to 14-bit resolution, a clock speed of 48 MHz, and 32 kB SRAM, 256 kB flash memory & 8 kB of EEPROM.
+The UNO R4 Minima features a microcontroller based on the Renesas RA4M1 (Arm® Cortex®-M4) with an operating voltage of 5 V. It has 14 digital I/O, 6 analog inputs with up to 14-bit resolution, a clock speed of 48 MHz, and 32 kB SRAM, 256 kB flash memory & 8 kB of EEPROM.

 This boards also features a 12-bit DAC, RTC and can emulate an HID.